 Nothing defines summer quite like a barbecue/cookout with friends and family.
 South Carolina barbecues are said to be some of the best too.
 But as with anything else you do this summer, it’s important to take precautions and stay safe.
-Keeping it simple, the Insurance Information Institute have put together some information to make sure you can have your best cookout yet!
+Keeping it simple, the Insurance Information Institute has put together some information to make sure you can have your best cookout yet!

-In the instance of a grill fire spreading to your property, your homeowners insurance provides financial protection, as fire is a covered peril.
+In the instance of a grill fire spreading to your property, your homeowner's insurance provides financial protection, as fire is a covered peril.

 A standard policy covers:

 - Damage to personal possessions, such as lawn furniture

 - Damage to insured structures on your property, such as a shed or gazebo

 - Injuries to a guest, under the liability portion of the policy